SchwarzIT/onyx/apps/docs/src/packages/vitepress-theme.md

   }

   @include mixins.breakpoint(min, xl, 1) {
-    // your styles for grater than xl breakpoint (exclusive) }
+    // your styles for greater than xl breakpoint (exclusive) }
 }
 ```